SEAR logo

 READ IRR.RADMIN.SETROPTS.LIST FACILITY List RACF Options

-READ IRR.IRRSMO00.PRECHECK XFACILIT Alter and Add Profiles
+READ IRR.IRRSMO00.PRECHECK XFACILIT Add, Alter and Delete Profiles

 UPDATE <userid>.IRRSMO00 SURROGAT Run Add, Alter, and Delete Commands as a Specific Userid

-python3 -m pip install pysear
+pip install pysear

 >>> from sear import sear

->>> result = sear({"operation": "extract", "admin_type": "user", "profile_name": "SQUIDWRD"})
+>>> result = sear({"operation": "extract", "admin_type": "user", "userid": "SQUIDWRD"})

 >>> result.result